Jose Cuervo: Distillation process

 The blue agave plant has spiked leaves and a round, fleshy core (the piña).
 The leaves are chopped off and the core is cooked and crushed to create juice, which is fermented and distilled to make tequila.
 The resulting unaged, clear tequila is then diluted with water to bring the alcohol content down to around 40%.
 Pure tequila is distilled 100% from the sap of the blue agave plant, while mixto tequilas only need to be at least 51% blue agave in order to legally be called tequila.
 In 1964, tequila makers were allowed to obtain up to 30% of the sugars in tequila from sources other than the agave plant.
 During a blue agave shortage in the 1970s, Mexican regulations were further revised to require that tequila contain only 51.5% agave.
 Agave plants take 10 to 12 years to mature and become ripe, while sugarcane can be harvested every year, so blending the agave spirit with sugarcane spirit is a cheaper method, while using 100% blue agave plant is more expensive.

 The Cuervo Express

 The Jose Cuervo Express train was opened to visitors in February 2012 to help promote tourist development in the Jalisco area.
 The train travels 60 kilometers from Guadalajara to Tequila, taking two hours to journey through the agave fields and past volcanoes.
 Upon arrival in Tequila, guests are able to take a tour of the Jose Cuervo factory and La Rojeña distillery.
+According to Mundo Cuervo site, this is an authentic and relaxing experience.
+Travel in a comfortable carriage, enjoy a tasting of Jose Cuervo Tradicional, cocktails on board, and a guided tour of La Rojeña Distillery.
+Ideal for group or family outings.

+The Cuervo Family Crest is a symbol of the brand's heritage with a crow ("Cuervo" translated in Spanish is "crow"), blue agave plant and the branding iron of the Hacienda Solar de las Animas, owned by Jose Cuervo.